|Installing a Quick Hector Windlass|

 I have mounted one of the receptacles for the Remote Chain Counter on the lid of this enclosure.

 The enclosure has been mounted in the aft portion of the on deck anchor well.
 The black cable on the right side of the picture is the control cable from the windlass.
-The white cable on the left side of the picture is main cable that runs from the chain locker to the cockpit.
+The white cable on the left side of the picture is main cable that runs from the chain locker to a terminal strip in the aft hanging locker.
 That cable passes through the floor of the anchor well using a Blue Sea Cable Clam.

 Both cables are secured to the enclosure by clamping liquid cable seals.
 The anchor locker can be wet and this enclosure needs to be water tight.